 The ‘accounting reference date’ (ARD) lets you know the timeframe your company accounts need to cover.
 It represents the end of a company’s financial year and will fall on the last day of the month in which the company was incorporated (making the due date different for each company).

 So, if a company was incorporated on 18 May, the ADR will be 31 May the following year.
 You can set up an email reminder via Companies House – they’ve found that companies who do this are less likely to miss their due date.

 You can make up accounts to the ARD or seven days either side of it.
 A company’s ARD can be found using Companies House Service or if you are a customer of Quality Company Formations you can login to your account > My Companies > Click on your company name.

 Tip: Be sure you don’t confuse the ARD with your company’s annual accounts due-date, which is the deadline for delivering your annual accounts to Companies House.
 Late filing can incur a penalty of up to £1,500 (doubled if your accounts are late 2 years in a row).

 Can I change my Accounting Reference Date (ARD)?

-So long as your accounts aren’t overdue, you can change your current or (immediately) previous accounting reference date, choosing to shorten or extend it.
-However, you can only lengthen the ARD up to a maximum of 18 months once every five years; you can shorten it as often as you like.
+As long as your accounts are not overdue, you can change your current or immediately previous accounting reference date, choosing to shorten or extend it.
+However, you can only lengthen the ARD up to a maximum of 18 months once every five years.
+You can shorten it as often as you like.

 To do this, a board resolution or minutes of the meeting recording the decision to take such action are required.
 You’ll also need to let Companies House know by completing form AA01.